-- Serve as a catalyst to getting environment-based education in schools, and
+- Serve as a catalyst to getting environment-based education in schools;

 - Inspire youth and communities to participate in community service through environmental stewardship activities.

-Preferential consideration is given to requests seeking seed funding of $500 or less and to applicants who have secured at least 50% matching or in-kind funding for their projects.
-(Projects with matching funds or in-kind support are given priority because external funding is a good indicator of the potential for long-term sustainability of the activities.)
-Captain Planet Foundation will on occasion consider grants up to $2,500.
-In the event a request exceeds $500 Captain Planet Foundation may choose to fund a portion of the project budget that best fits within the foundation guidelines or contact an applicant for further discussion.
+Captain Planet Foundation will accept small grant requests for amounts between $500 – $2,500.
+Preferential consideration is given to requests who have secured at least 50% matching or in-kind funding for their projects.
+(Projects with matching funds or in-kind support are given priority because external funding is a good indicator of the potential for long-term sustainability of the activities).
+Captain Planet Foundation may choose to fund a portion of the project budget that best fits within the foundation guidelines or contact an applicant for further discussion.

-(Note: Please do not contact the office for information about the status of your application.
-Unfortunately, due to limited staffing, CPF cannot respond to individual applicants regarding the status or disposition of applications.)
+(Note: Please do not contact the office for information about the status of your application.)

 Restrictions on Use of Funds

 Captain Planet Foundation funds MAY NOT be used for:

 - Capital or building campaigns, purchase of real estate, or endowments